Yuna River: Course

 The Yuna next heads into the municipality of Villa Riva running east-northeast while descending into elevations of 20 m above sea level.
 The Yuna passes north of Los Haitises National Park where it meets the Cevicos River along its right bank.
 The Yuna then traverses a region with several lagoons and wetlands and heads north to the town of Villa Riva before turning southeast and receiving the Payabo River on its right bank.
 The Yuna next passes beneath Autopista Juan Pablo II upon briefly entering the municipality of Arenoso and continues east passing several small villages including Los Coles and Agua Santa del Yuna.
 The Yuna continues east into the village of Los Cacaos where the Yuna serves as the Duarte–Samaná Province line in a region filled with marshlands and cienegas.
 The Yuna next arrives at the 15.07 km long Barracote River which separates from the right bank of the Yuna.
 The Barracote runs southeast-east as it reaches its mouth at the Samaná Bay (Spanish: Bahía de Samaná) in the municipality of Sánchez at an elevation of 1 m above sea level.
 The main branch of the Yuna continues northeast receiving the Guayabo River on its left bank before traveling east into Samaná Province.
 The Yuna finally reaches its delta within Los Haitises National Park approximately 3.84 km south of the city of Sánchez and 10.26 km north of the Barracote River mouth.
 The delta is located within the Lower Yuna Mangroves (Spanish: Manglares del Bajo Yuna) and empties into the Samaná Bay., which is one of the largest estuaries in the Caribbean.
 There is a long period when the Yuna River provides Samana Bay with a flow of stable and low freshwater, as well as two times of the year when the Yuna River rises and provides the Bay with a flow of large freshwater.
 In total the Yuna River, is 208 km long.

 Rice irrigation

-A primary usage for the Yuna River, where it travels along the city of Bonao, is for the cultivation of rice.
+A primary use of the Yuna River, as it flows along the city of Bonao, is for rice cultivation.